 Regular abdominal ultrasound screening is recommended in screening protocols for children with a TP53 pathogenic variantrrr and in international consensus guidelines.r Blood collection is invasive and does not appear to increase cancer detection rate compared with imaging and clinical examination alone, and therefore is not recommended as part of initial screening studies.r

-TP53 pathogenic variants are believed to cause radiation sensitivity, due to impaired recognition and repair of DNA damage and there are numerous reports of second primary malignancies developing in areas previously treated with radiation therapy.
+TP53 pathogenic variants may cause radiation sensitivity due to impaired recognition and repair of DNA damage, and there are numerous reports of second primary malignancies developing in a radiation field.
 Minimising radiation therapy is recommended where possible, especially if other treatment modalities with comparable cure rates are available.
-Similarly tests using ionising radiation should be avoided if other effective modalities are available.
+Tests using ionising radiation should be avoided if other effective modalities are available.